Baffoe-Caleb/alx-higher_level_programming/0x0F-python-object_relational_mapping/README.md

-# 0x0F.
-Object-relational mapping
+# Object-relational mapping
-Project done during **Full Stack Software Engineering studies** at **ALX Africa**.
+Project done during **Full Stack Software Engineering studies** at **Holberton School**.
 It aims to learn about how to connect to a MySQL database from a Python script, what ORM means and how to map a Python Class to a MySQL table.

 ## Technologies
-* `MySQL 8.0` (version 8.0.8-rc)
+* `MySQL 5.7` (version 5.7.8-rc)
-* `MySQLdb`, version 2.1.10
+* `MySQLdb`, version 1.3.10
-* `sqlalchemy`, version 1.4.45
+* `sqlalchemy`, version 1.2.5
-* Python Scripts are written with Python 3.8.5
+* Python Scripts are written with Python 3.4.3
-* Tested on Ubuntu 20.04 LTS
+* Tested on Ubuntu 14.04 LTS

 ## Files